gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He mimed someone drinking from a bottle.

 "Ssh!"
-But he was right---the voice and hand of the king in Stale Remainders, who was also the least useful magician Noxy had ever met, was nowhere to be seen.
+But he was right—the voice and hand of the king in Stale Remainders, who was also the least useful magician Noxy had ever met, was nowhere to be seen.